 ● China Visa Number: It consists of 8 digit numbers, 1 capital Latin letter and 7 Arabic numerals.
 It’s one and only code representing you Chinese Visa.

-● Issue Date: It is the date when your Chinese Visa is issued, and your visa validity starts from that day.
+● Date of Issue: It is the date when your Chinese Visa is issued, and your visa validity starts from that day.

-● Issue At:It is printed a city/region name in Chinese, which is the location of Chinese Embassy or Consulate.
+● Place of Issue:It is printed a city/region name in Chinese, which is the location of Chinese Embassy or Consulate.

 China Tourist Group Visa is a special kind of Chinese Visa, which issues to a tour group with at least 5 members and organized by a local travel agency.
-Unlike the regular individual visa printed on passport, the Tourist Group Visa is on a sheet of paper, listing related personal information about all tourists, including applicants’ name, gender, nationality, date of birth, passport number, passport validity and procession/occupation.
+The old Group Visa, unlike the regular individual visa printed on passport, it was on a sheet of paper, listing related personal information about all tourists, including applicants’ name, gender, nationality, date of birth, passport number, passport validity and procession/occupation.
+From June 1st, 2019, a New China Group Visa form has been started as like the regular Chinese Visa

 All group tourists have to enter into and exit from China at the same port and same time.
 Tourist wishing to travel to Tibet from Nepal, whether by overland driving or by flight, must apply for a Group Visa from Chinese Embassy in Kathmandu, Nepal.